Rodrigo Basualdo

 Rodrigo Fernando Basualdo (born 12 March 1993) is an Argentine professional footballer who plays as a midfielder for Argentino de Merlo.

 Career

 Deportivo Morón gave Basualdo his start in senior football, with manager Mario Grana selecting him for his professional debut on 12 April 2013 versus Central Córdoba in Primera B Metropolitana.
 Further appearances against Almagro, Atlanta, Temperley and Comunicaciones arrived in the 2012–13 campaign.
 In 2015, after nine more games for the club, Basualdo departed on loan to Primera C Metropolitana's Ferrocarril Midland.
 One goal in thirty-five fixtures followed.
-Deportivo Morón won the league title alongside promotion to Primera B Nacional in 2016–17, though the midfielder didn't play a single minute.
+Deportivo Morón won the league title alongside promotion to Primera B Nacional in 2016–17, though the midfielder did not play a single minute.

 On 8 August 2017, Basualdo signed for Defensores Unidos of Primera C Metropolitana.
 He participated in twenty-seven fixtures in his first season, which concluded with promotion as division champions to Primera B Metropolitana.
 His first appearance at that level for the club arrived in August versus UAI Urquiza.